Richardinho/panel-beater/README.md

 The css selector representing a panel on the page.
 When the panelBeater function runs it will collect all elements corresponding to this selector and store them as its list of panels.

-##### overlaySelector
+##### overlayId
 Type: `String`

-The css selector representing the element to be used for the overlay which will appear during transitions.
+The value of the id attribute representing the element to be used for the overlay which will appear during transitions.
 The default overlay is a transparent element.

 ##### initialPanelId